-Chapter 2 presents arguments, rooted in democratic theory, for the Carroll, Susan, Women's Comparison of Polyance of questions relating to the representation of Ebook, Bloomington IN USA: Indiany University Press 1994, https://doi.org/10.2979/WomenasCandidatesinA.
-Downloaded on bit of the representation of the political system and in political science suggest that the numerical underrepresentation of women and the relationship between the number of women serving in office and the representation of women's interests deserve our attention.
+Chapter 2 presents arguments, rooted in democratic theory, for the contemporary relevance of questions relating to the representation of women.
+Recent developments in the political system and in political science suggest that the numerical underrepresentation of women and the relationship between the number of women serving in office and the representation of women's interests deserve our attention.